Muller-bit/Web3_Wallet_Security/notes/02_indepth_Mullti_sig_wallet.md

 2. Transaction Proposal: To initiate a transaction (e.g., sending funds, interacting with another smart contract), a proposal is created within the multi-sig interface.

 3. Signature Collection: The required number of X signers must then individually sign this transaction proposal using their respective private keys.
 Each signature is a cryptographic approval.

+4. Execution: Once the smart contract has collected X valid signatures for the proposal, it automatically validates them and executes the transaction.